Phone-GWP-group

 Benefits could be as simple as allowing the time to add logos and branding on your boxes or printing special edition packs for the festive period (or other planned promotions).

-Scrabbling for packaging supplies immediately before they are required can often mean cutting corners, compromises made, and a lack of focus on how your packaging can be a vital tool in driving customer loyalty and repeat business.
+Scrabbling for packaging supplies immediately before they are required can often mean cutting corners, and compromises are made, resulting in a lack of focus on how your packaging can be a vital tool in driving customer loyalty and repeat business.

 A customer unboxing an eCommerce order